 I know, I know.
 I am her parent and she doesn’t need more friends.

 Except maybe she does.
 She just sprouted an anxiety disorder, the same one I have battled since I was her age.
-It is devastating to see the pain of my childhood reflecting in her translucent eyes.
+It is devastating to see the pain of my childhood reflected in her translucent eyes.

 I listen to all her body insecurities and boy crushes and answer questions about menstruating and sex and feminism.

 I get the Pink Drink from Starbucks on Saturday afternoons with her, we wear each other’s Vans, take girl trips, and send silly meme texts.
 I still hold her hair back when she is flattened by the flu.

 I french-braid her tangled hair of sunshine before high school ski practices.

 I binge The Office with her, not because I love the show, but because just being her in presence makes me joyful and content.

 I help her bake chocolate chip cookies, and by help I mean I eat generous spoonfuls of the dough before it makes it in the oven.
 I boop her nose with flour while she squeals in protest.

 We discuss Taylor Swift’s secret album, her favorite YouTube stars, and world events in detail because I love her perspective, wit, and sarcasm.